Logius-standaarden/API-Design-Rules/DesignRules.md

      <p>Test case 3:</p>
       <dd>
          <ul>
             <li> Step 1: The API MUST meet the prerequisites to be tested.
-These include that an OAS file is publicly available, parsable, all $refs are resolvable and paths are defined.</li>
+These include that an OAS file is publicly available, parsable, all $refs are resolvable, and paths are defined.</li>
             <li> Step 2: Send a request to the API with an optional HTTP method that is not supported by the API.
-The server MUST respond with a HTTP status code <code>405 Method Not Allowed</code>.
+The server MUST respond with an HTTP status code <code>405 Method Not Allowed</code>.
 The response MUST contain an <code>Allowed</code> header with a list of supported methods for the target resource.</li>
       </ul>
       </dd>
       <dt>Rule types</dt>